watmin/cogere/README.md

   -g|--group       Group to connect to, can be provided multiple times.
 Commands
                      are executed on groups if no other operations provided.
                      Requires -r|--reason
-  --add-group      Creates new group of hosts.
+  --new-group      Creates new group of hosts.
                      Requires -g|--group, -h|--host
   --del-group      Delete group.
                      Requires -g|--group